8 MIN READ

 I hit the water.

-Despite my wetsuit, the cold water seeps into some of its worn holes.
+The cold water seeps into some of my wetsuit's worn holes.
 It takes my breath away.

 My first instinct is to float, mostly because I don’t want my legs dangling.
 An irrational fear, I come to learn.
 I submerge my face in the water and allow myself to hang with the waves.